 - 990 kbps: The “High Quality” mode provides even better audio quality but requires more bandwidth.

 LDAC is especially popular among audiophiles and users of high-resolution audio equipment because it allows them to enjoy high-quality audio wirelessly.
-However, both the transmitting and receiving devices must support LDAC for it to work, and the audio source material must also be in a compatible format to fully take advantage of LDAC’s capabilities.
+However, both the transmitting and receiving devices must support LDAC to work, and the audio source material must also be in a compatible format to fully take advantage of LDAC’s capabilities.

 It’s worth noting that LDAC is just one of several audio codecs available for Bluetooth audio streaming, and its adoption depends on the devices and manufacturers involved.